ugrid-conventions/ugrid-conventions/README.md

 <a name="zero-or-one"/>
 ## Zero or One-based indexing
 The indexing using by the CF [compression](http://cf-pcmdi.llnl.gov/documents/cf-conventions/1.4/cf-conventions.html#compression-by-gathering) option is 0-based.
 Therefore, it is most consistent for this CF extension for unstructured data to also use 0-based indexing, which means that points, edges, faces and volumes will be numbered starting with 0.
-This convention is consistent with languages like C and Java, but unlike FORTRAN and MATLAB.
-Since many of the unstructured models have been programed in FORTRAN and legacy netCDF files exist that use 1-based indexing (which could be upgraded to be consistent with this new proposal using ncML if 1-based indexing were allowed), we propose to support both 0- and 1-based indexing by means of the `start_index` attribute.
+This convention is consistent with languages like C and Java, but unlike Fortran and MATLAB.
+Since many of the unstructured models have been programmed in Fortran and legacy NetCDF files exist that use 1-based indexing (which could be upgraded to be consistent with this new proposal using ncML if 1-based indexing were allowed), we propose to support both 0- and 1-based indexing by means of the `start_index` attribute.
 You will find below two examples of the same network geometry using either 0- or 1-based indexing.
 Switching between 0- and 1-based indexing is as easy as adding 1 to or subtracting 1 from the indices upon reading or writing depending on the setting of `start_index`; allowing both options should only have a minor impact on the reading routines and no effect at all on the rest of your code.

 Example of 0-based indexing: